Trading Attention, Not Charts

 Experienced traders mentally divide attention into phases.

-This is where risk is highest, but upside is largest.
+Risk is highest here, but upside is largest.

 This is where most professional entries happen.